myeongsuseong/myeongsuseong.github.io/_pages/members.md

 **Mingjian Jia** (From June 2024 to present)
 Email: Mingjian.Jia23__at__student.xjtlu.edu.cn
 Program: BEng in Mechatronics and Robotic Systems (4th semester)
-Volunteered for SURF.
+Participating in SURF.

 **Yihai Hu** (From June 2024 to present)
 Email: Yihai.Hu23__at__student.xjtlu.edu.cn
 Program: BEng in Electronic Science and Technology (4th semester)
-Volunteered for SURF.
+Participating in SURF.

 **Miao Lu** (From September 2024 to present)
 Email: Miao.Lu21__at__student.xjtlu.edu.cn